build-on-aws/content/concepts/devops-essentials/index.md

 ## Getting Started

 In this section we’ll cover concepts such as how to decide where to start and different approaches to begin!
 As you’re getting started, it’s important to note that there’s no step that’s too small to count towards progress.
 You don’t need to dive 100% in - in fact, it’s probably better not to!
 At the beginning, you want to minimize risk and friction by taking on smaller actions and getting fast feedback.
 Then you’ll continue to improve by making small, iterative changes and building momentum.
-Another way to find a good starting place is by talking to the teams who will depend on your work - are there manual steps they’re taking that lead to wasted time or bottlenecks?
+Another way to find a good starting place is by talking to the teams who will depend on your work.
+Are there manual steps they’re taking that lead to wasted time or bottlenecks?
 Do they have a wish list for how they’d like to be deploying or testing their work?
 Sometimes, the easiest place to start is the one you already know you need.
 You’ve decided to make small iterative changes, but how we approach that is also important!
 There’s multiple ways to build out infrastructure, and each comes with different benefits and challenges.

-## Implementation Approaches
+## Infrastructure Implementation Patterns

 ### *ClickOps*

-Using the browser based console for tools like AWS can be a great way to explore which services are available to you and how they fit together, but doesn’t scale well as it’s not transparent or easy to collaborate with others and opens you up to creating more manual mistakes.
+Using the browser based console for tools or platforms such as the [AWS console](https://console.aws.amazon.com/) can be a great way to explore which services are available to you and how they fit together.
+However, it doesn’t scale well as it’s not repeatable, transparent or easy to collaborate with others and opens you up to creating more manual mistakes.

 ### *Procedural*

-These are a series of steps completed in order to finish a task.
+These are a series of steps automated in a programmatic way such as a script that must be completed in a specific order to finish a task.
 This approach tells the program what to do, step by step, and the program executes the instructions in the order that they are written.
 An example of a procedural script might look like a database backup script which connects to the database, exports the data to a file, and then copies the file to a backup storage location.

 ### *Declarative*  config